twanvl/sts-exporter/README.md

 ## How to use it

 Simply load the mod with ModTheSpire.
-Make sure that Spire Exporter is the last item on the list, otherwise it will miss items from other mods.
+Then click on 'mods' -> 'Spire Exporter' -> 'config' -> 'Export now'.

-At the start of the game, a directory "export" will be created that contains the exported images in a HTML format.
+This creates a directory "export" that contains the exported images and data in HTML format.

-The size of the exported images is based on the resolution of the game.
-So for best results, set Slay the Spire to 1920x1080.
+By default only modded items will be exported.

 ## Changing the export format